-Designer: Émile-Jacques Ruhlmann (French, 1879–1933)
+Designer: Émile-Jacques Ruhlmann (French, Paris 1879–1933 Paris)

 Credit Line: Purchase, Edward C. Moore Jr. Gift, 1925

 Perhaps the most renowned French designer of his day, Émile-Jacques Ruhlmann is considered the primary exponent of high-style French taste following World War I. Aesthetic refinement, sumptuous materials, and impeccable construction techniques place his work on a par with the finest eighteenth-century furniture-a formal and ornamental source for many of his designs.
 This cabinet, commissioned by the Metropolitan Museum in 1925, is a variant of a piece shown at the Exposition des Arts Décoratifs et Industriels Modernes that was purchased by the French government.